alex-colvin/daytripgenerator/README.md

 # daytripgenerator
-Generates random location, restaurant, and entertainment for a complete day trip.
+Generates random location, restaurant, mode of transportation and entertainment for a complete day trip.
+(project for devCodeCamp)